intel-analytics/BigDL-2.x/pipeline/ssd/README.md

 * -v: where you put the validation data
 * -t: network type, it can be vgg16
 * -r: input resolution
-* --optim: optimizer type, can be sgd | adam
+* --caffeDefPath: caffe prototxt file
+* --caffeModelPath: pretrained caffe model file
+* --warm warm up MAP
-* --schedule: learning rate schedule type, can be multistep | poly | sgd
+* --schedule: learning rate schedule type, can be multistep | plateau
-* -d: learning rate decay
 * -e: max epoch
 * -l: inital learning rate
 * -b: batch size
+* -d: learning rate decay
+* --patience: epoch to wait when the map does not go up
 * --classNum: class number
 * --checkpoint: where to save your checkpoint model
-* --caffeDefPath: caffe prototxt file
-* --caffeModelPath: pretrained caffe model file